CouchCMS/Documentation/src/contents/tags-reference/set.md

 <cms:set message=greeting />
 ```

-As with all other tags, nested tags may be used in parameters (taking care to use double quotes).<br/>
+As with all other tags, nested tags may be used in parameters (taking care to use double quotes).
 The following will set the value of 'message' to 'Hello World'.
 ```
 <cms:set message="<cms:show greeting /> World" />